The impact of the regular supervisory system

-Since 1964, the Committee of Experts has kept track of the number of cases of progress in which it noted changes in law and practice which improved the application of a ratified convention.
-To date, nearly 3,000 cases of progress have been noted.
+Since 1964, the Committee of Experts has kept track of the number of cases of progress in which it has noted changes in law and practice which have improved the application of a ratified Convention.
+To date, over 3,000 cases of progress (cases in which the Committee has expressed “satisfaction”) have been noted.

 The impact of the regular supervisory system is not just limited to cases of progress.
-The Committee of Experts each year examines whether member States have fulfilled their obligation to submit adopted instruments to their legislative bodies for consideration.
+The Committee of Experts each year examines whether member States have fulfilled their obligation to submit the instruments adopted to their legislative bodies for consideration.
 Even if a country decides not to ratify a Convention, it may choose to bring its legislation into conformity with it.
-Member States regularly review the Committee’s comments on the application of a Convention in other countries and may amend their own legislation and practice so as to avoid similar problems in the application of a standard, or in order to emulate good practices.
-Where a Convention has been ratified, the Committee often makes direct requests to govern- ments, pointing to apparent problems in the application of a standard and giving the countries concerned time to respond and tackle these issues before any comments are published in its report.
-The Committee’s inter- ventions facilitate social dialogue, requiring governments to review the application of a standard and to share this information with the social partners, who may also provide information.
+Member States regularly review the Committee’s comments on the application of a Convention in other countries and may amend their own law and practice so as to avoid similar problems in the application of a standard or to emulate good practices.
+Where a Convention has been ratified, the Committee often makes direct requests to governments, pointing to apparent problems in the application of a standard and giving the countries concerned time to respond and address these issues before any comments are published in its report.
+The Committee’s interventions facilitate social dialogue by requiring governments to review the application of a standard and to share this information with the social partners, who may also provide information.
 The ensuing social dialogue can lead to further problem-solving and prevention.

 The reports of both the Committee of Experts and the Conference Committee are available on the Internet to millions of users.
-Governments and the social partners thus have an even greater incentive to solve prob- lems in the application of standards in order to avoid critical comments by these bodies.
+Governments and the social partners thus have an even greater incentive to solve problems in the application of standards in order to avoid critical comments by these bodies.
 Upon request by member States, the International Labour Office provides substantial technical assistance in drafting and revising national legislation to ensure that it is in conformity with international labour standards.
-In these ways, the supervisory bodies play an important role in preventing problems in the application of standards from arising in the first place.
+In this way, the supervisory bodies play an important role in preventing problems in the application of standards from arising in the first place.